ampersand55/cddamisc/guides/vehicles.md

 ---

+# How to get items

-Foot crank (aka pedals): disassemble an ergometer (exercise bike).
+Foot crank (aka pedals)
+- disassemble an ergometer (exercise bike).

+0.05 L engine
-0.05 L engine: Disassemble a lawn mower or jackhammer
+- Disassemble a lawn mower or jackhammer

+Other engines
-Other engines: Remove it from another small vehicle.
+- Remove it from another small vehicle.

-Industrial trash (359.61 L): remove from a rolling trash can you can find in front of residential houses.
+Industrial trash (359.61 L)
+- Remove from a rolling trash can you can find in front of residential houses.

-steel jerry can (20 L): disassemble a large fire extinguisher
+steel jerry can (20 L)
+- disassemble a large fire extinguisher
+- remove tank from vehicles.

+Metal tank (60 L)
-metal tank (60 L): disassemble standing tank, wood stove or heavy machinery.
-Or remove tank from vehicles.
+- disassemble standing tank, wood stove or heavy machinery.
+- remove tank from vehicles.

-# Recipes
+## Recipes

 ### Wooden wheel mount